 The Company reports financial results on a GAAP basis and also provides certain non-GAAP "Core Earnings" performance measures.
 The difference between the Company's "Core Earnings" and GAAP results for the periods presented were the unrealized, mark-to-fair value gains/losses on derivative contracts (excluding current period accruals on the derivative instruments), net of tax.
 These are recognized in GAAP, but not in "Core Earnings" results.
-The Company provides "Core Earnings" measures because this is one of several measures management uses when making management decisions regarding the Company's performance and the allocation of corporate resources.
-The Company's "Core Earnings" are not defined terms within GAAP and may not be comparable to similarly titled measures reported by other companies.
+The Company provides "Core Earnings" because it is one of several measures management uses when making management decisions regarding the Company's performance and the allocation of corporate resources.
+The Company's "Core Earnings" is not a defined term within GAAP and may not be comparable to similarly titled measures reported by other companies.

-For additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations -'Core Earnings'" in the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2020 for a further discussion and the "Core Earnings' to GAAP Reconciliation" table in this Presentation for a complete reconciliation between GAAP net income and "Core Earnings".
+For additional information, see the "Core Earnings' to GAAP Reconciliation" table in this Presentation for a complete reconciliation between GAAP net income and "Core Earnings".